orsonteodoro/oiledmachine-overlay/README.md

 Information Disclosure (ID) before they happen.
 Only a few vulnerabilities will be blocked on the top 50 vulnerabilities reported per month ranking.

+The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
+To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5.
+For ARCH=amd64, this is about -O0 worst case with heavy swapping.
+For ARCH=arm64, this is about -O0 best case with light swapping to no swapping.

 To get the vulernabilities reported per month ranking, ask the AI/LLM this:

 Give me the top 50 vulnerabilities with corresponding temperature based on